Object-Oriented Programming in C#

 Points to Remember:

-- Oops, principles are design patterns which suggest that how we should develop a program so that we can reuse it from other layers of the project effectively and with high scalability.
+- Object-Oriented Programming principles are design patterns which suggest how we should develop a program so that we can reuse it from other layers of the project effectively and with high scalability.

 - We should develop the project with scalability as there will be a growth in business, according to the growth in business we must add required changes to the project with minimal modifications.